Master's in Nutrition, MS Degree Program

 - The Virtual Clinic is eligible for 255 hours of supervised experience credit towards the Certified Nutrition Specialist (CNS) credential awarded by the Board for Certification of Nutrition Specialists.
 UB leads the way in providing this experience to students.

-- Our program offers maximum flexibility to complete the program entirely online or through a one-weekend-every-3-weeks on-campus program.
-Both are perfectly suited for working professionals or those seeking a career change.
+- Our program offers maximum flexibility to complete the program entirely online.
+The program is perfectly suited for working professionals or those seeking a career change.

 The mission of the human nutrition program is to prepare graduates to positively influence and support specific health challenges and promote overall well-being by integrating biochemical and physiological science knowledge with evidence-based strategies that link to integrative and preventative nutrition-based interventions.